 By Tom Krattenmaker

-Tom Krattenmaker is a Portland-based writer specializing in religion in public life and a member of USA TODAY’s Board of Contributors.
-He is author of the new book The Evangelicals You Don’t Know.
+Religion writer Tom Krattenmaker, a member of USA TODAY’s Board of Contributors, is author of the new book The Evangelicals You Don’t Know.